Vixtorbir/TheGoonies_NimcomVideogames/UI.md

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0008.png)

 After the game over you can save your punctuation and enter in the list of the best punctuations.
+To save your punctuation you can only choose three letters.

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/Gamefinal1v.1.jpg)